bastiRe/gif-your-feeling-nuxt/README.md

 $ yarn run generate
 ```

-For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on Nuxt works, checkout [Nuxt.js docs](https://nuxtjs.org).

+## Configuration

+To configure Firebase and the Giphy Api fill in the variables in the `.env.sample` file and rename it to `.env`.